up | next | prev | ptail | tail |

 THIS book has been designed primarily for the use of first year students at the Universities whose abilities reach or approach something like what is usually described as ‘scholarship standard’.
 I hope that it may be useful to other classes of readers, but it is this class whose wants I have considered first.
 It is in any case a book for mathematicians: I have nowhere made any attempt to meet the needs of students of engineering or indeed any class of students whose interests are not primarily mathematical.

 I regard the book as being really elementary.
 There are plenty of hard examples (mainly at the ends of the chapters): to these I have added, wherever space permitted, an outline of the solution.
 But I have done my best to avoid the inclusion of anything that involves really difficult ideas.
-For instance, I make no use of the ‘principle of convergence’: uniform convergence, double series, infinite products, are never alluded to: and I prove no general theorems whatever concerning the inversion of limit-operations—I never even define and .
+For instance, I make no use of the ‘principle of convergence’: uniform convergence, double series, infinite products, are never alluded to: and I prove no general theorems whatever concerning the inversion of limit-operations—I never even define 2f xy and 2f yx.
 In the last two chapters I have occasion once or twice to integrate a power-series, but I have confined myself to the very simplest cases and given a special discussion in each instance.
 Anyone who has read this book will be in a position to read with profit Dr Bromwich’s Infinite Series, where a full and adequate discussion of all these points will be found.